t-918/Video-Info-Fetcher-9000/README.md

   - The application features a stylish black background with white text for an appealing visual experience
 - **Multiple Platform Compatibility**:
   - Being a Python application, it is compatible with multiple platforms, including Windows, macOS, and Linux.
-- **Customization and Feedback**:
-  - Users are encouraged to customize the application as needed and provide feedback for future improvements.